sonic-net/sonic-mgmt/docs/testplan/srv6/SRv6-phoenixwing-ptf-testplan.md

 We use the following command to run test cases on this 7-node testbed.
 Some options used are highlighted below

 * "-c" is used to specify test cases.
-* "-u" is used to skip pretest and posttest, since we don't use mininet configurations.
+* "-u" is used to skip pretest and posttest, since we don't use minigraph configurations.
 * "-e  --neighbor_type=sonic" is to tell pytest that all nodes are vSONiC, so use pick up sonic defined user name and password.
 * "-n" is to identify topology
 * "-d" is to specify the DUT node name